http-abs/http-abs/README.md

 ### Individual viewer subdomain
 Every viewer has it's own subdomain to see matherials, while the path to the matherial is permanent across viewers subdomains.

-Such a way, the matherial having original matherial path `/a/b/c` will have the following references:
+Such a way, the matherial having original matherial path `/a/b/c` will have references like the following:
 - `gwfhg.example.com/a/b/c` - for the viewer `gwfhg`
 - `rtyrd.example.com/a/b/c` - for the viewer `rtyrd`
 - `cvbcb.example.com/a/b/c` - for the viewer `cvbcb`